SilentComics/Strip/readme.txt

 The data would still exist but you wouldn’t be able to see it.
 That is an unwanted consequence of sharing a theme designed for a specific project.
 Until a simple comic plugin can solve this potential issue, it is best to avoid using this theme on your live site.

-**DON’T** use it on your live site, unless the above doesn’t bother you
+**DO NOT** use it on your live site, unless the above doesn’t bother you.

 == Description ==